How to Start Running for Beginners

-So whether it may be to try something new or for those ready to get back on track, run towards health with these 10 running tips for beginners!
+Whether it may trying something new or getting back on track, run towards health with these 10 running tips for beginners!

 1. Wear the Right Attire

-Experts at running stores can assist in determining the proper shoe for your foot type, taking into consideration necessary support, cushion, and durability.
-Find a more detailed guide to buying the right running shoes here.
+Experts at running stores can assist in determining the proper shoe for your foot type.
+They also take into consideration necessary support, cushion, and durability.

 Now that you look and feel the part, take it easy in the initial stages.
-And while it is certainly ambitious to project for a half or full marathon, it may also lead to injury and causing potential backtrack.
+While wanting to go for a long run may be ambitious, it may increase the risk injury as well.

-Remember there are several processes the body needs to endure and adapt for – aerobic capacity, breathing techniques, muscle stimulation and growth, etc.
+Remember there are several processes the body needs to endure and adapt for.
+These include aerobic capacity, breathing techniques, and muscle stimulation and growth.